 This time of year, bugs, snakes and poison ivy are nary to be found.
 The leaves are off the trees so you get a much better view of the landscape.
 And you won’t be sweating from the heat and humidity.

-Here are five awesome hikes that are even better in the winter:
+Here are six awesome hikes that are even better in the winter:

 Awendaw Passage of the Palmetto Trail